 These questions and more are answered below.
 Let’s dive in!

-A lot of the financial aid that comes through filling out the FAFSA does need to be repaid.
+Some of the financial aid that comes through filling out the FAFSA does need to be repaid.
 Knowing the difference between scholarships, loans, and grants is vital.

 How Outside Scholarships Affect Financial Aid